lukesdm/geoportfolio/surface-runoff/index.md

 * For similar reasons, when using the model builder, don't try do too much at once - test frequently.

 ### qgis2web
-[qgis2web](TODO) was used to create the above Leaflet map.
-I was *very* happy with the results.
-But, I encountered some issues:
+[qgis2web][QGIS_2Web] was used to create the above Leaflet map.
+I was *very* happy with the results, considering how much coding time would otherwise have been required.
+But, here are some of the issues I encountered:
 * It doesn't support layer grouping (See issue [#989](https://github.com/tomchadwin/qgis2web/issues/989)).
 * The rendering of composite styles (patterns etc.) is hit and miss.
 Notice the cross-hatch colour in the zones layer doesn't match the desired colour (shown correctly in the legend).
 * It was pretty unstable - 50% of the time it would fail to export or preview, with error `AttributeError: 'QgsFillSymbol' object has no attribute 'width'`.
 This would put QGIS in an unstable state - it would look like it was hanging, and that a restart was needed.
 But, you can still operate it, despite the cursor saying otherwise, and attempt exporting again without losing your settings.
 Will follow up on this issue when possible.